How Do I Check My String Spacing?

 The first two examples will work fine.
 Most guitar players won’t be able to tell the difference between the two.
-However, the third example will be definitely noticeable.
-The string is on the outside of the pole piece, and out of the effective magnetic field.
-You will definitely notice a drop in volume and a general lack of response with this third example.
+However, the third example will be noticeable.
+The string is on the outside of the pole piece, and out of the active magnetic field.
+You will certainly notice a drop in volume and a general lack of response with this third example.

 Easy.
-Just have your guitar handy, and a ruler that clearly depicts the millimeter section.
+Just have your guitar handy, and a ruler that depicts the millimeter section.
 You want to measure from the center of each of the outer pole pieces.
-For an example, see below:
+For example, see below:

-Each of the above examples are correct ways to measure your string spacing on your guitar.
-As you can see, each of the humbuckers above are the same physical size, but their spacing is different.
+Each of the above examples is correct ways to measure your string spacing on your guitar.
+As you can see, each of the humbuckers above is the same physical size, but their spacing is different.